Cameron-Grams/TEAM_HIT_HURRICANES/README.md

 ### Purpose
 The purpose of this project is to provide insight into hurricane related communication found on Twitter.
 Tweets related to hurricanes can be classified and examined for patterns relating to the time surrounding the hurricane.

+### Quick Start
+If you have a collection of Tweets you can employ the Pipeline...

 ### Concept
 The project was developed from an [initial labeled dataset](https://crisisnlp.qcri.org/humaid_dataset.html#) used to train a model to classify Tweets as belonging to one of 9 categories: